Ophitoxaemia/startrek/README.md

 Getting started
 1. Load the game into program memory
 2. Press F2 to run the game
+3. Select the challenge level.
+Admiral is the most difficult.
-3. Enter 'c' at the "Command?" prompt to see list of commands.
+4. Enter 'c' at the "Command?" prompt to see list of commands.
 You command the ship using these options.

 The goal